oriondor/vue-kanban/README.md

 between 1 and 2 will produce 12 ordering string for this element.

-###### Please note that this method is more efficient in terms of updating speed
+###### Please note that this method is more efficient in terms of updating speed, ....
 However, dragging big amount of elements inside one board can lead to really large strings produced by this method.
-Therefore, use it with caution.
+Therefore, use it on the boards that do not require frequent swap inside one board.
+Otherwise, use stable linkedList sorting feature.
 </details>